 Think about why Mami suddenly recalls the wraiths.
 It's Homura's barrier.
 Mami remembers the wraiths because Homura wants her to remember.

-Sayaka has the ability to summon Octavia, and the familiars of all the defeated witches also participate in the final battle, because of the way the Law of Cycles works.
-Madoka defeats all the Witches before they're born so they don't exist, so what are they even doing there in the first place?
-Because Witches still do exist, they're just never released into the real world.
+Sayaka has the ability to summon Oktavia, and the familiars of all the defeated witches also participate in the final battle, because of the way the Law of Cycles works.
+Madoka defeats all the witches before they're born so they don't exist, so what are they even doing there in the first place?
+Because witches still do exist, they're just never released into the real world.
 When they become part of the Law of Cycles, their witch becomes their Superpowered Evil Side, just without the "evil" part.

 Homura's power to create the universe again is fueled by love.
 Remember that strong emotions are the power source for the magic they give to magical girls, and that hope and despair are considered opposing elements.
 Madoka's wish created a world out of hope and destroyed a world with despair.
 Homura's world is the product of Incubator magic, and she doesn't have a loophole like Madoka does.
-That's why she's hinted to have turned suicidal in the end: she gave everyone else all their hopes and dreams back and had to shoulder all that negative energy herself, but she's still the girl who relived an entire month, for hundreds of loops, for one single friend and wouldn't hesitate to shoulder such a burden for Madoka's sake.
+That's why she's hinted to have turned suicidal in the end: she gave everyone else all their hopes and dreams back and had to shoulder all that negative energy herself, but she's still the girl who relived an entire month and a half, for about a hundred loops, for one single friend and wouldn't hesitate to shoulder such a burden for Madoka's sake.

 The Stinger shows Kyubey in Homura's new world, looking battered, bruised, and with its eyes glazed as if it has been, for the lack of a better term, Mind Raped.
 Remember his words from the series?
 Amongst his people, emotions are considered a mental illness... and it was just exposed to a love powerful enough (and desperate enough) to usurp God and recreate the universe.
 That must be the Incubator equivalent of a human getting a good look at the face of Azathoth.